-The USMC adopted the P-41 uniform in November 1941, commonly known as P41.
+The USMC adopted the P-41 uniform in November 1941, which consisted of a jacket and pants.
 It was initially intended to be worn for work and training.
 Still, with the outbreak of the war, The USMC immediately put the wear-resistant and comfortable workwear to use in combat, and the P-41 became known as a combat uniform.

 In order to best determine fit, it may be helpful to compare our garment’s measurements to a similar garment you already own.
 Lay your garment on a flat surface and take all measurements from the outside of the garment.

 Click here to check out our Garment Measuring Guide.

 ** If you are still confused, you can Contact Us to help you choose the size. **